Browse by . . .

 I love the thought of summer sculpture.
 It gets me crossing New York City on long afternoons in sunlight, to remember its breadth, its parks, and its waterfronts.
 It is a very special hybrid, too, like a monument to laziness and transience.
 Could summer 2011 have grown lazier?

 The Met has settled down as well, with an older artist still.
 The five works on its roof amount to a judicious survey of Anthony Caro, starting with his first polychrome sculpture, from 1961.
 Its yellow plane tilts slightly up, like the blade of a plow.
 Three smaller sheets on top at different angles might be tumbling gently down.
-A more recent work reminds me of airplane hangers or maybe the Kimball museum in Forth Worth.
+A more recent work reminds me of airplane hangers or maybe the Kimbell Art Museum in Forth Worth.
 Others run through Caro's clusters of heavy, unpainted steel.

 From the start, the Brit was translating the welding of David Smith, the polychromes of Alexander Calder, and Pop Art color into slow motion.
 These abstractions are meant not to shock but to stay put.
 City Hall Park, too, settles on a career survey and a single old master, Sol LeWitt, who died in 2006.
 LeWitt was always at his most stable and minimal in sculpture, with a lifelong homage to the square.
 Works build on a single white cube reduced to its frame.
 Others nest open cubes and rectangular solids, like the Empire State Building.